Best Gaming Keyboards

 The keyboard comes with rubber feet and a three-step angle adjustment so you can customize the positioning of the keyboard to suit you best.

 The tenkeyless design gives more room to each gamer and allows extra space for mouse movement.
 This is especially important in FPS games where mouse space is critical.
-It also allows the keyboard to be packed away easily and taken all over the world.
+It can be a little weird having the keyboard end after the arrow keys, but you should get used to it after a few days.

 One downside to this keyboard that has been reported quite a few times is that several keys can’t keep up with the RGB and that some keys die for no reason.
 This doesn’t always happen but we’ve seen several people report this, although it’s not a game-breaking feature of the keyboard, some people enjoy their lighting systems and it can be a deal-breaker for a few.

 Overall, we put this keyboard 3rd.
 It’s targeted to the hardcore gamer crowd and more specifically tournament professionals, but casual gamers can use it too.
-It’s great for travel and extremely compact, we’d give it a 4.5-star rating.
+It’s great for travel and extremely compact and the detachable cable allows you to transport it like a wireless gaming keyboard.

-This keyboard is great for stealth gamers.
-The AW510k isn’t intended to be one of those loud clicky keyboards, but instead stealth and low-profile gaming keyboard that won’t wake up everyone with its loud mechanical key presses.
+This quality gaming keyboard is great for stealth gamers.
+The AW510k isn’t intended to be one of those loud clicky keyboards, but instead stealth and low-profile gaming keyboard that won’t wake up everyone with its loud mechanical keys.

-By using Cherry MX Red switches, the keyboard can stay quiet but still give you control and smooth triggering of each key you press.
+By using Cherry MX Red switches, the keyboard can stay quiet but still give you control and smooth triggering of each mechanical switch you press.

 The AW510k does come with a fully customizable per-key RGB lighting system, this allows you to pick between 16.8 million colors and each key can be colored to your preference.